lpaolini/Striptease/README.md

 ### HarmonicMotion& setOverwrite(bool overwrite);
 Add or overwrite existing color data.

+### float getFixedPointPosition();
+Get current fixed point position.

 ### float getPosition();
 Get current object position.

 ### float getVelocity();
 Get current object velocity.

-### float getFixedPointPosition();
-Get current fixed point position.

 ### bool isStable();
 Detect if position is stable (not moving anymore).
 Position is considered to be stable when one of the following conditions become true:
-- both the overall force and velocity are negligible
+- both the overall acceleration and velocity are negligible
-- the overall force is negative, the object is locked at lower bound and velocity is negligible
+- the overall acceleration is negative, the object is locked at lower bound and velocity is negligible
-- the overall force is positive, the object is locked at upper bound and velocity is negligible
+- the overall acceleration is positive, the object is locked at upper bound and velocity is negligible

 ### void loop();
 Main loop.